ljphillips84/HiPy161207-Physics/Iteration_3/README.md

 ## For more advanced Hive members.

-* Can you abstract out the parameter extraction function and use it to analyse an entire folder of data files?
+* Can you separate out the functions to a seperate file, import it `import name_of_function_file` and use it to analyse an entire folder of data files?

 ```python
 import os